 Originally introduced in 1990, this is the meter that revolutionized soybean planting by singulating every seed.
 The dependable, low-maintenance design provides accurate singulation of soybeans, milo/grain sorghum and cotton with only one moving part.
 It features easy-to-replace, long life brushes and an easy-to-clean design for acres of hassle free planting.

 Mechanical: Brush Meter 2.0

-The proven Kinze Brush Meter provides a low-maintenance system with excellent population control for soybeans, milo/grain sorghum and cotton planting.
+Based on the proven success of the Kinze Brush Meter, the Brush Meter 2.0 provides a low-maintenance system with excellent population control for soybeans, milo/grain sorghum and wheat planting.
 It has only one-moving part and is easy to clean, operate and maintain.
-The new design, available for planting 2019, requires no tools to change out the seed disc or easy to clip in brushes.
-The long life brushes are low maintenance and cost and can be replaced in seconds.
+The new design, available for planting 2019 on the 3600 planter only, requires no tools to change out the seed disc or the easy-to-clip-in brushes.
+The long life brushes are low maintenance and low cost and can be replaced in seconds.

 Brush Meter 2.0 Seed Discs

 *Speed and accuracy of the planter may be limited by field conditions, seed type and other variables.